standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 HelloWorld maps to Basic:
 ```

 [`Basic`](https://www.hl7.org/fhir/basic.html) is a "blank slate" FHIR resource.
-We didn’t map the `SayHello` data element to an existing element inside this resource, so it will automatically appear as an extension in the profile on Basic.
+It has no elements (attributes), so the unmapped `SayHello` property will automatically appear as an extension in the profile on Basic.

 ### 3) Create the Home Page of your IG